Malsis Hall

 Men & women aged 18 or over whom;

-• Have complex needs with a diagnosed mental health condition
+• Have complex needs with a diagnosed mental health condition.

-• Individuals under the Mental Capacity Act (2005) and DoLs
+• Individuals under the Mental Capacity Act (2005) and DoLs.

-• Requiring a bespoke treatment pathway
+• Requiring a bespoke care and support pathway.

-• People moving down the care pathway from secure or acute accommodation
+• People moving down the care pathway from secure or acute accommodation.

 Quotes from a Service User currently at Malsis Hall